gotpredictions/vue-todo/README.md

 # vue-todo

 This is an example created as part of learning vue.js.
-Unfortunately my dad taught me hapazardly across the sections, so now **I don't know what I know**.
+Unfortunately my dad taught me haphazardly across the sections, so now **I don't know what I know**.